Policy case studies

 NERC science is used by policymakers, regulators and intermediaries in a variety of ways.
 The case studies below provide some examples.

 'Dialogues for disaster anticipation and resilience' is an online resource of knowledge exchange approaches which have supported effective dialogue between the providers and users of science to build community resilience.
 It seeks to support an emerging community of practice, sharing experience from across scientific disciplines, regions and risk environments and considering impact on the part of all actors (scientists, at risk groups and partnering agencies).

 The eruption of Iceland's Eyjafjallajökull volcano in April 2010 caused the largest closure of European airspace since World War II.
-NERC's National Centre for Atmospheric Science (NCAS) supported the Civil Aviation Authority (CAA) in developing more sophisticated rules to allow planes to fly in areas with a low density of volcanic ash, limiting the eruption's impact on the global aviation industry and saving it an estimated £260m per day.
+NERC's National Centre for Atmospheric Science (NCAS) supported the Civil Aviation Authority (CAA) in developing more sophisticated rules to allow planes to fly in areas with a low density of volcanic ash, limiting the eruption's impact on the global aviation industry and saving it an estimated £260 million per day.